artghieri/A-Introduction-to-Python-3/guide.md

 OverflowError: (34, 'Result too large')
 ```

-> ***Note:** Note that OverflowErrors can only occur with floating-point numbers due to Python's integers having unlimited precision.*
+> ***Note:** OverflowErrors are specific to floating-point numbers, as Python's integers have arbitrary precision.*

-For a comprehensive list of Python's built-in exceptions, you can refer to the [official documentation](https://docs.python.org/3/library/exceptions.html).
+For a comprehensive list of Python's built-in exceptions, refer to the [official documentation](https://docs.python.org/3/library/exceptions.html).

-#

-### Handling Exceptions with try and except
+### Handling Exceptions with `try` and `except`

-Encountering exceptions is a common aspect of programming, but rather than letting the program crash, you can use the `try` and `except` keywords to catch errors and handle them appropriately.
+While encountering exceptions is a common part of programming, it's important to handle them in a way that doesn’t cause your program to crash.
+You can use the `try` and `except` keywords to catch errors and handle them properly.

-For instance, if you expect a user to input an integer and want to handle the case where they provide a non-integer value, you can utilize these keywords.
+For example, if you expect the user to input an integer, you can handle the case where they provide a non-integer value:

-Let's look at an example:

 ```python
 try: